What are Economic Indicators?

 The Gross Domestic Product (GDP) is widely accepted as the primary indicator of macroeconomic performance.
 The GDP, as an absolute value, shows the overall size of an economy, while changes in the GDP, often measured as real growth in GDP, show the overall health of the economy.

 The GDP consists of four components, namely:

 So far, the only country to not use GDP as an economic measure is the Kingdom of Bhutan, which uses the Gross National Happiness index as an alternative.

 However, for all its uses, GDP is not a perfect measure of the economy.
-It is because GDP can vary by political definition even if there is no change in the economy.
+It is because GDP can vary by political definition even if there is no difference in the economy.
 For example, the EU imposed a rule on indebtedness that a country should maintain a deficit within 3% of its GDP.
 By estimating and including the black market in its GDP calculations, Italy boosted its economy by 1.3%.
 It gave the Italian government more freedom in budgetary spending.

-Another issue relating to reliance on GDP as an economic indicator is that it is released every three months.
+Another issue relating to reliance on GDP as an economic indicator is that it is only released every three months.
 In order to make timely decisions, alternative economic indicators that are released more frequently are used.
-Such indicators, which are selected based on a high predictive value in relation to GDP, are used to forecast the overall state of the economy.
+The indicators, which are selected based on a high predictive value in relation to GDP, are used to forecast the overall state of the economy.

 What are Other Economic Indicators?